Create symbolic variables and symbolic functions.

 Symfuns represent abstract or concrete functions.
 Abstract

-symfuns can be created with syms
+symfuns can be created with syms:

 syms f(x)

-is created in the callers workspace,
+Here x is created in the callers workspace,

 as a side effect.

-Called without arguments, syms
+Called without arguments, syms displays a list of

 all symbolic functions defined in the current workspace.